idesis-gmbh/BareBrowser/app/_root/README.md

 version of the underlying Electron platform but in general the current release of BareBrowser should run on

-- macOS High Sierra (10.13) and newer,
+- macOS BigSur (macOS 11) and newer,
 - Windows 10 and newer,
 - Linux
     - Ubuntu 14.04 and newer